SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/readme.md

     7. The instaled collector should be running and have a green status connection.

-       We want to confirm the collector is running, and communicating with SumoLogic.
+       We want to confirm the collector is running, and communicating with Sumo Logic.

 ![Step07](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step7.png "Verify Installed Collector")